Magnus8513/ioBroker.tibber/README.md

 This Adapter is meant to allow integration of the services tibber offers via their API to iobroker.

+Upon first run the adapter currently is preconfigured with the demo token.
+To access your personal data, please add your tibber token to the config.

 I will start with pulling the price date for the next two days to allow usage as a source for appliances to pick grid friendly times to run.

-currently states for prices are created and initially populated upon start of the adapter.
-Will integrate a reaccurring refresh shortly...

 ## Changelog
 <!--